kalvir781/kalv/posts/2025/star-theory.md

 Q - Qi (chi) - Pulled from Chinese philosophy, so if one doesn't move for themselves, they aren't receiving life force, energy.
 The practise of Tai Chi brings this energy into self.
 R - Repair - To fix what is around them, rather than demolish and build again.
 To give people advice to become better people.
-S - Safety - To provide Safety for people or to sacrifice yourself for people T - Tasks - defining a task in the sun and completing it on time U - Uniqueness - Like self, and being one with self
+S - Safety - To provide Safety for people or to sacrifice yourself for people T - Tidy - to be clean.
+U - Uniqueness - Like self, and being one with self
 V - Tick / YES
 W - Work - To work as a farmer would when the sun rises and today with modern jobs